elbakari01/amgd-Poisson-regression/README.md

 The pipeline includes statistical significance analysis to evaluate the performance of different optimizers.
 Key components include:

 - **Bootstrap Confidence Intervals**: Estimates the variability of performance metrics across multiple runs.
-- **Paired t-Tests**: Compares the performance of optimizers using paired t-tests.
 - **Effect Size**: Measures the magnitude of differences between optimizers.

 ---